richardhboyd/learn-rust-on-aws/Lesson-02/README.md

 Create a SAM application that consists of an API Gateway REST API that proxies all requests to a single Lambda function.
 This function should return the following json response `{"hello": "world"}`

-### Project 2 - Adding IAM Permissions
+### Project 2 - Fine-grained API Paths & Adding IAM Permissions

-Repeat Project 1, but have the Lambda function return a list of the names of all the Lambda functions that AWS account and that region.

-### Project 3 - Fine-grained API paths

 Create a SAM application that maps specific API Gateway REST API paths to specific Lambda functions.